Halflocust/the-foight-club/README.md

-# the-foight-club
+# The-foight-club

-Text based acrcade style game
+Text based acrcade style game that is run through the terminal.